ameydabhade/CrowdStrike/README.md

 # CrowdStrike
 CrowdStrike BSOD Fix

-use this short link for opening the repo https://rka.li/cs

 Steps to Fix:
 1. boot into safe mode with networking enabled.
 2. execute this command